<img height="1" width="1" src="https://www.facebook.com/tr?id=1463845093629309&amp;ev=PageView&amp;noscript=1">

 When filling out your Google Business Profile, be sure to complete all fields to the best of your ability.
 This includes all social media links, business hours, categories that apply to your business and more.

-“Above the fold” refers to the space at the top a webpage that a user sees before scrolling down.
-This is the first piece of your website that a prospect or client will likely see and should therefore be optimized.
+“Above-the-fold” refers to the space at the top of a webpage that a user sees before scrolling down.
+This is the first part of your website that a prospect or client will see and should be optimized.
 Also, it should apply to all website pages, not just the homepage.

 Be sure to separate each of your products and services to their own page.
 Then, include your pages in the navigation menu so that visitors can easily locate them.